 Such is the tendency in new relationships and dating after divorce, all through divorce recovery.
 As a divorce recovery coach, I’ve seen my clients do it over and over, now it’s my turn.
 As I stand up and dust myself off – and try to make sense of what happened – I see that there are three conditions that must be present to make a new relationship endure.
 Especially after divorce, when you’re so vulnerable, your new relationship must stand firmly on these three pedestals to get the ROI (return on investment) you’d like.
 If one is missing, you court danger, waste your precious time, and you’ll see your self-esteem shrink.

-The 3 Secrets to a High Return on Investment for Any New Relationship When Dating after Divorce
+Finding the Return on Your Investment When Dating after Divorce

 - You laugh a lot – and at the same things.
 His or her sense of humor doesn’t have to be genetically identical to yours, but it’s essential that you both have one – and that you laugh early and often at similar situations.
-Don’t confuse the real thing, a spontaneous belly chuckle, with the “knotted” laugh - a forced flattery titter.
+Don’t confuse the real thing, a spontaneous belly chuckle, with the “knotted” laugh – a forced flattery titter.
 You want to be able to really let ‘er rip with this person.
 No holes barred, laugh together to the point of speechless tears.
-Do it a lot, and if you can, you’re unto a good thing.
+Do it a lot, and if you can, you’re doing well on your journey to dating after divorce.
 It speaks to your comfort level.
 The best indicator: if you can laugh at yourself and each other during intimate snafus, you’re on your way to a solid foundation.

 - It’s easy.
 A good relationship is easy, a bad relationship is hard.
 That’s pretty much it.
 All that time that you spend “working” on it with him or her, watch out.
 If you’re spending hours dissecting your individual needs now, don’t think it will be any easier in the future.
 Of course, good discourse between the two of you, about how you can better communicate in future challenges, is essential.
 When that’s all you discuss, however, it’s time to wonder if this is the right fit.
 Easy also means relaxed.
 Yes, we all go through the cool clothes, perfect makeup early infatuation.
 That’s hardly easy – it’s work!
 When that show-best-self phase passes, at about 3-6 months, a good relationship morphs into both of you becoming your shoes off self.
 When you can roll over and say good morning, then jump out of bed and share a cup of coffee without putting on makeup, brushing your teeth or combing your hair, you’ve arrived.